A Resource Guide for New and Early Career Faculty Members

 - Look for upcoming faculty development workshops and place the dates on your calendar now.
 Your department and college may also offer programs tailored specifically to your discipline.

-- As you set up your office, build in “Green” habits to integrate recycling and sustainability into your workplace.
+- As you set up your office, build in “green” habits to integrate recycling and sustainability into your workplace.
 Visit the Office of Sustainability to learn more about UI sustainability strategies, including initiatives such as Energy, Food, Recycling & Waste Reduction, and Transportation.

 Worklife

 - Settle into your new community.
-For information about the local area, including relocation and housing, children & family resources, schools, transportation, diversity and inclusion, etc., check out the Build a Career | Build a Life website.
+For information about the local area, including relocation and housing, children & family resources, schools, transportation, etc., check out the Build a Career | Build a Life website.
 For a basic overview of the University of Iowa, including campus maps, see About Iowa or Campus Maps & Tours.

 - Include your family in learning about UI resources and benefits, including childcare and eldercare resources offered through Family Services, family-friendly policies including domestic partner benefits and faculty-related policies such as the tenure-clock extension policy, and wide-ranging community discounts available through UI Employee Discount programs.

-- If your spouse/partner is seeking employment in the Iowa City area, Dual Career Services may be a helpful resource.
+- If your spouse/partner is seeking employment in the Iowa City area, Dual Career Services (DCS) may be a helpful resource.
 The DCS staff has extensive experience in all areas of the job search process and provides a full range of services to the spouses/partners of UI faculty and staff.
 The DCS tailors its programs to your needs and maintains an extensive network of approximately 500+ business contacts throughout the Iowa City/Cedar Rapids Corridor.

-- Plan to care for your physical health and fitness.
-LiveWELL and Recreational Services websites provide many excellent campus and local resources to assist you in taking care of yourself.
+- Plan to care for your physical health and fitness. liveWELL and Recreational Services websites provide many excellent campus and local resources to assist you in taking care of yourself.

 - As an employee of the University of Iowa, University Human Resources may be able to answer specific questions related to University Payroll or University Benefits.
 You will have an opportunity to discuss these issues at the Iowa New Faculty Orientation, but specific questions may be answered by consulting these websites in advance.